 Get more information about all the classes offered at http://www.LanguageCityAcademy.com.

-I will be offering French IA , French IIA & French IIIA classes next semester (January 22nd – May 25th 2018) to home-schooled students.
-French classes take place on E-lecta (the best virtual classroom with built-in / interactive white board, and where classes are recorded and can be reviewed 24/7).
+I will be offering French IA , French IIA & French IIIA as well as a Spanish IA class (taught by a native speaking teacher) next semester (January 18th – May 21st 2021) to home-schooled students.
+French classes take place on Zoom.
+Language City is a WASC-accredited school.
+Students can get credit for classes taken.
 For more information, visit http://www.languagecityacademy.com.
 The minimum age requirement is 10.

 Referrals: Get $20 off for every student referred.

 Follow us on Facebook and learn something new everyday by answering our question of the day: Language City on Facebook.
-Language City is a vendor with the following charter schools: Connecting Water Charters, IEM, iLead Charter, Inspire Charter Schools, & Sage Oaks Charter.
+Language City is a vendor with the following charter schools: Connecting Water Charters, IEM, iLead Charter, Inspire Charter Schools, Pacific Charter Institute, South Sutter Charter School, Ocean Grove Charter School, Sky Mountain Charter School, Valley View Charter Prep & Sage Oaks Charter.

 Click here to watch an orientation session introducing Language City.
 You will be prompted to install the program used for our virtual classroom.
 Can’t make the live webinars?
 Get Language City’s self-study course.
 Click here to learn more.
 Email me at email@example.com if you have questions.